aristanetworks/avd/docs/howto/connected_endpoints/README.md

 Adapters define the physical mapping between the endpoint and the switch fabric:

-- `endpoint_ports`: Port name for the endpoint i.e eth0.
+- `endpoint_ports`: Port name for the endpoint, i.e, eth0.
 - `switch_ports`: Specifies which physical interface(s) on the switch connect to the adapter.
-- `switches`: The switches the interface will connect to.
+- `switches`: The switches to which the interface will connect.
-- `Profiles`: The port profile defined earlier, apply set of similar configuration
+- `Profiles`: The port profile defined earlier applies to a set of similar configurations.
-- `description`: A brief description of the interface function
+- `description`: A brief description of the interface function.

 Note: The lists `endpoint_ports`, `switch_ports`, and `switches` must have the same length.